ess-dmsc-dram/documents/mantid/instrument-discussions/diffraction.md

 - Python scripts
 - Live reduction:
   - Powder: 1D and 2D live view
-  - Single crystal: Q-space display and HKL lists do not need to be live (Florian Rhiem, `qevis`)
+  - Single crystal: Q-space display and HKL lists do not need to be live